SylvainBTL/Simplify-WPadmin/README.md

 ### 2 - Stylesheet

-Create /admin/ folder in your main parent theme and place the admin.css into.
+Create /admin/ folder in your main parent theme and place admin.css into.

 ## Have fun